-At Haas School of Business, I teach a course, “Interpersonal Skills and Embodied Leadership,” and at Stanford Graduate School of Business (GSB), I help deliver the most popular class on leadership and interpersonal dynamics, as well as coach senior leaders through an Executive Education Advanced Leadership Program.
+At Haas School of Business, I currently teach a course, “Interpersonal Skills and Embodied Leadership.”
+From 2008-2015 I helped deliver the most popular class on leadership and interpersonal dynamics at Stanford Graduate School of Business (GSB), as well as coached senior leaders through an Executive Education Advanced Leadership Program.

-At the GSB, I’m part of a team of senior facilitators who design and lead a half-day workshop about social identity, unconscious bias, diversity, and inclusion for all MBA and MSx (Masters in Science of Management for Experienced Leaders) students.
+At the GSB, I’ve been part of a team of senior facilitators who have designed and delivered a half-day workshop about unconscious bias, diversity, and inclusion for all MBA students.
 I am also a speaker for Stanford Design School’s “Mindful Activism” class, sponsored by the East Bay Meditation Center.

-When I’m not coaching or teaching, I sing in Pacific Edge Voices, a Grammy-nominated a cappella group, cook meals for friends and family from my garden, and hit the dance floor (Cuban salsa!).
+When I’m not coaching or teaching, I sing in Pacific Edge Voices, a Grammy-nominated a cappella group, cook meals for friends and family from my garden, and dance Cuban style salsa.
 I’m proud to say I love what I do…a culmination of decades spent pursuing my zest for learning and taking risks to live a fulfilled and creative life of collaboration and contribution.